 Moles on the other hand are darker in color and have the iconic large paws with claws for digging with no obvious eyes or ears.
 Gophers are a bit bigger at about 6-10 inches long and have large front teeth and visible eyes as well as a tail.
 Gophers are herbivores, which means your shrubs and vegetables may take some damage if they've made a home in your yard.

+If chipmunks are proving to be a problem in your yard, here's how to get rid of chipmunks safely and humanely.
 For more tips, tricks, and how-tos, check out our guides on how to get rid of fruit flies, how to prune hydrangeas and how to care for an orchid.